 Montreuil is a small town to the west of the Pas-de-Calais department of northern France.
-The town is also known as Montreuil-sur-Mer, despite being 12 km from the sea, and was a very important port for the Calais region.
-Silting of the river means you will no longer see ships when you visit, but the town remains something of an undiscovered beauty, with much to enjoy in the historical streets.
+The town is also known as Montreuil-sur-Mer, despite being 12 kilometres from the sea.
+During the medieval period it was a very important port for the Calais region.

+Although silting of the river means you will no longer see ships when you visit the town remains something of an undiscovered beauty, with much to enjoy in the historical streets.
+It is a town that oozes character, with the cobbled streets and old houses linking small squares and being a great pleasure to explore.
-The town is on a small hill surrounded by ramparts, from when it was a frontier town against Artois to the north-east, in the 16th century.
-The ramparts were further reinforced by the French military architect Vauban during the 17th century.
-Some parts were begun as early as the 13th century.

-From the ramparts there are fine views across the surrounding countryside and the river, with the sea in the distance.
+The town is on a small hill surrounded by ramparts, built when it was a frontier town against Artois to the north-east, in the 16th century.
+Start your tour of Montreuil at the ramparts: from the ramparts there are fine views across the surrounding countryside and the river, with the sea in the distance.

+Some parts of the ramparts were built as early as the 13th century and then they were further reinforced by the French military architect Vauban during the 17th century.
 Montreuil also had a castle, but only a small part - two towers - now remains.

-It is a town that oozes character, with the cobbled streets and old houses linking small squares and being a great pleasure to explore.
 Be sure not to miss rue Clape-en-Bas, one of the prettiest streets.
 These houses were home to Montreuil's potters in the 18th century.
 Another very pretty street is "la cavée Saint Firmin" and several scenes of the 1925 version of 'Les Miserables' were filmed here.

 The Roger Rodière Museum is housed in a lovely 18th century mansion and has works which illustrate Montreuil's religious roots.
 It also includes some 19th century paintings.